Bring your own device: Disadvantages

 Software developers and device manufacturers constantly release security patches to counteract threats from malware.
-IT departments that support organisations with a BYOD policy must have systems and processes to apply patches protecting systems against known vulnerabilities of the devices that users may use.
+IT departments that support organizations with a BYOD policy must have systems and processes to apply patches protecting systems against known vulnerabilities of the devices that users may use.
 Ideally, such departments should have agile systems that can quickly adopt the support necessary for new devices.
 Supporting a broad range of devices obviously carries a large administrative overhead.
 Organisations without a BYOD policy have the benefit of selecting a small number of devices to support, while organisations with a BYOD policy could also limit the number of supported devices, though this could defeat the objective of allowing users the freedom to choose their preferred device freely.

 Several market and policies have emerged to address BYOD security concerns, including mobile device management (MDM), containerization and app virtualization.
 While MDM allows organizations to control applications and content on the device, research has revealed controversy related to employee privacy and usability issues that lead to resistance in some organizations.
 Corporate liability issues have also emerged when businesses wipe devices after employees leave the organization.

 A key issue of BYOD which is often overlooked is BYOD's phone number problem, which raises the question of the ownership of the phone number.
 The issue becomes apparent when employees in sales or other customer-facing roles leave the company and take their phone number with them.
 Customers calling the number will then potentially be calling competitors, which can lead to loss of business for BYOD enterprises.

 International research reveals that only 20% of employees have signed a BYOD policy.

 It is more difficult for the firm to manage and control the consumer technologies and make sure they serve the needs of the business.
 Firms need an efficient inventory management system that keeps track of the devices employees are using, where the device is located, whether it is being used, and what software it is equipped with.
 If sensitive, classified, or criminal data lands on a U.S. government employee's device, the device is subject to confiscation.

 Another important issue with BYOD is of scalability and capability.
-Many organisations lack proper network infrastructure to handle the large traffic generated when employees use different devices at the same time.
+Many organizations lack proper network infrastructure to handle the large traffic generated when employees use different devices at the same time.
 Nowadays, employees use mobile devices as their primary devices and they demand performance which they are accustomed to.
 Earlier smartphones used modest amounts of data that were easily handled by wireless LANs, but modern smartphones can access webpages as quickly as most PCs do and may use radio and voice at high bandwidths, increasing demand on WLAN infrastructure.